Marlene Ann Hall

 Legislative reform was the focus of my work in the final years before my retirement.
 Legislative drafting requires a feel for the English language, for such things as the weight of a word and the effect of a parenthesis, which I had developed through my study of English literature.
 Drawing on these English language skills together with my knowledge of the existing aged care legislative scheme, how the legislation had been interpreted over the years by courts and tribunals and the practical realities of how aged care is delivered drew together the various strands of my academic studies and working life.
 Working with Departmental officers, members of the aged care law team and the Office of Parliamentary Counsel on delivering the Living Longer Living Better aged care reforms was a satisfying way to end my legal career.

-Selected Resources: Marlene Hall interviewed by Kim Rubenstein in the Trailblazing Women and the Law oral history project, 2015, 6816827; National Library of Australia, Oral History and Folklore Collection.
+Sources used to compile this entry: Marlene Hall interviewed by Kim Rubenstein in the Trailblazing Women and the Law oral history project, 2015, 6816827; National Library of Australia, Oral History and Folklore Collection.

 Prepared by Larissa Halonkin and Marlene Hall